cosmos/sdk-tutorials/academy/3-ibc/5-token-transfer.md

 ## Transfer packet flow

-You've seen an introduction to application packet flow in [the section on channels](./3-channels.md/#application-packet-flow).
+You have seen an introduction to the application packet flow in [the section on channels](./3-channels.md/#application-packet-flow).
 This section will analyze this packet flow for the specific case of the _transfer_ module.

 ### Sending a transfer packet